mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

     Evaluation
         - Identical to Group 3

-For all of these approaches you can retrain/reoptimize on all of you data to generate your production model.
+For all of these approaches you can retrain/reoptimize on all of your data to generate your production model.

 A note on ...
 =============